-221. THEATRE PRACTICUM II/ONE CREDIT

-Major, Minor, Elective credit.
-A laboratory course in which students prepare productions for public performance by Theatre Converse.
-Emphasis is placed on the decision making process used throughout the various phases of production from script analysis through to the final performance.
-Students register in specific areas of responsibility by course sections as follows: Section 1- Scenery; Section 2- Costumes; Section 3- Stage Management; Section 4 - Audience services.
+221. THEATRE PRACTICUM II/ONE CREDIT Major, Minor, Elective credit.
+A laboratory course in which students prepare productions for public performance by Theatre Converse .Emphasis is placed on the decision making process used throughout the various phases of production from script analysis through to the final performance.
+Students register in specific areas of responsibility by course sections as follows: Section 1- Scenery; Section 2- Costumes; Section 3-Lighting; Section 4 - Production Support.
 Please consult a member of the theatre faculty at the time of registration if you have any question.
 Course may be repeated for credit since the content will change based on production needs.
 Offered in Fall and Spring Terms.